irods/irods-legacy/iRODS/modules/extendedICAT/README.txt

 To enable this:

-1) Create an extendedICAT.h in this directory with the various definitions of your tables and columns.
-There are examples in example1 and example2.
+1) Create an extendedICAT.h in this directory with the various definitions of your tables, columns, and possibly links between tables.
+There are examples in the example1, example2, and example3 subdirectories.
+See example3 for creating links (foreign keys) between tables.
+You can just copy the example .h and perhaps the corresponding .sql file to this directory.

 2) If you want, create a icatExtTables.sql and icatExtInserts.sql in this directory.
 If these exist, they will be invoked by irodssetup during the installation process.
-You can also do this manually after installation, if your prefer.
-For these too, there are examples in example1 and example2.
+You can also do this manually after installation, if you prefer.
+For these too, there are examples in the example subdirectories.

 3) After installation, enable this module by editing config/config.mk, uncommenting out the line: